-Mango tree roots can treat IBS and Diarrhea.
+Roots of this tree can treat IBS and Diarrhea.

 Mango young leaves also show similar effects.

-Mango flowers can be used to purify blood naturally and is also useful in gastric problems like anorexia, diarrhea, IBS etc. It is also useful in UTI and Diabetes.
+The flowers can be used to purify blood naturally and is also useful in gastric problems, anorexia, diarrhea, & IBS etc. It is also useful in UTI and Diabetes.